 Pharmaceutical companies contribute crucially to the health and welfare of individuals.
 This issue is particularly relevant nowadays: as the Covid-19 pandemic has shown, no country is immune to new diseases.
 In parallel, the population in many countries is experiencing deep demographic transformations which increase life expectancy and raise new challenges.

 The economic importance of the industry is also fundamental.
 The pharmaceutical sector employs highly skilled labor and exhibits one of the largest figures of R&D intensity (defined as expenditure in R&D as a share of sales).
 As it is well known, human capital and R&D are key drivers of economic growth, productivity and prosperity.
+It is not surprising that the announcements regarding the Pfizer-Biontech and Moderna vaccines has brought about larges increases in the stock markets worlwide.

 The current scenario